Current Standardisation Landscape and Potential Future Standardisation Activities.

 The catalogue shows the existing standards, emerging standards and guidelines from the International and European level, potentially relevant for improving interactive robots.
-The research also referes to hamonised standards.
-Harmonised standards are drawn up on the basis of a standardisation “request” (formerly called a “mandate”) by the European Commission (or EFTA).
-The partner leading these activities is the German Institute for Standardization.

-The standards are additionally grouped into the following categories: Ergonomic, Safety, Test, General, Information and Communication Technology, Acoustic, Environment, and Electromagnetic-compatibility.
+Additionally, Standards have been grouped into the following categories: Ergonomic, Safety, Test, General, Information and Communication Technology, Acoustic, Environment, and Electromagnetic-compatibility.

 Do you want to contribute?

 - A step closer to benchmarking on roboticsSince last September the 1st, all those developers of robotic technologies such as exoskeletons, humanois, prosthesis and other overground robots, can present their proposals to get funded with up to € 100.000 for

 - The first benchmarking framework for robotics is closerEUROBENCH project is progressing in the development of the first benchmarking framework for bipedal robotics in europe, and soon, they will be ready to receive the first testers.
 EUROBENCH is an EU funded